How to Lose 20 Pounds in 3 Months – Start Today!

 or keep it even simpler:

-any vegetable, including raw vegetables and a potato/sweet potato/whole wheat pasta
+- Any vegetable, including raw vegetables and a potato/sweet potato/whole wheat pasta

-sometimes there is no time to cook.
+- Sometimes there is no time to cook.

-easy to boil a sweet potato and have some vegetables and chick peas.
+- Easy to boil a sweet potato and have some vegetables and chickpeas.

-A simple dinner at night.
+Have a simple dinner at night.

-At night, there is no reason to eat.
+- At night, there is no reason to eat.